Federal Judge Overturns California Assault Weapons Ban

 The state also is appealing Benitez’s decision in April 2020 blocking a 2019 California law requiring background checks for anyone buying ammunition.

-Both of those measures were championed by Newsom when he was lieutenant governor, and they were backed by voters in a 2016 ballot measure.MORE NEWS: COVID Recovery: BART Set To Add 26 Additional Trips To Busiest Routes Next Week
+Both of those measures were championed by Newsom when he was lieutenant governor, and they were backed by voters in a 2016 ballot measure.MORE NEWS: Livermore Police Search For Truck Driver Who Allegedly Tried to Back Over Officer

 © Copyright 2021 Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten or redistributed